Rosemary Oil: Great For Your Skin Care Routine

 Rosemary oil is widely used in skin care because of its effectiveness.
 Studies have shown that the various properties of the oil make it a safe treatment for the following skin issues:

-The antioxidants and nutrients in rosemary oil protect against free radicals and can even the skin tone.
-Using the oil twice a day (preferably morning and before bedtime) to clean the surface will reduce blemishes and make your complexion appear brighter.
+The antioxidants and nutrients in rosemary oil protects against free radicals and can even the skin tone.
+Using the oil twice a day (preferable morning and before bedtime) to clean the skin will reduce blemishes and make your complexion appear brighter.

-The antibacterial, anti-inflammatory and astringent properties of rosemary oil keep your skin from becoming infected.
-This means your wounds, sores, ulcers, and burns will heal faster.
+The antibacterial, anti-inflammatory and astringent properties of rosemary oil keeps your skin from becoming infected.
+This means your wounds, sores, ulcers and burns will heal faster.
 The oil is also very effective in treating psoriasis and eczema.
 Apply the oil regularly to get the best results.